 One of the most effective methods I use for getting links is through resources pages.
 With this tactic, Startup Company Lawyer got a link on the resources page of Johnson Cornell University.

-Although contextual links are desirable and powerful, you still need to diversify, If all your links appear within the content, this may not seem natural.
+Although contextual links are desirable and powerful, you still need to diversify anchor text, If all your links appear within the content, this may not seem natural.

 I am a firm believer that there’s no single one-size-fits-all approach to link diversity ratios.